Azure/azure-sdk-for-java/eventhubs/client/README.md

 For the Event Hubs client library to interact with an Event Hub, it will need to understand how to connect and authorize with it.

-### Create an Event Hub client using a connection String
+### Create an Event Hub client using a connection string

 The easiest means for doing so is to use a connection string, which is created automatically when creating an Event Hubs namespace.
 If you aren't familiar with shared access policies in Azure, you may wish to follow the